jasandoval1/windev_training/user-io/README.md

 This module will cover the basics of performing IO operations in user-mode Windows applications.

-### Learning Objectives
+### Key Concepts

-- Achieve familiarity with the Win32 API functions for creating, opening, reading, writing, and closing files.
+- Win32 API functions for creating, opening, reading, writing, and closing files
-- Learn the basics of console IO and the Windows standard devices.
+- Console IO and the Windows standard devices
-- Achieve familiarity with the functions provided by the Win32 API for working with the filesystem.
+- Functions provided by the Win32 API for working with the filesystem.

 ### Reading Material